maxgeorg99/data_efficient_dependency_estimation/README.md

-For Running the Experiments in this Project a Version of Java and R has to be installed on the machine.
+For Running all the experiments in this project java and R has to be installed on the machine.